sileshn/LinuxmintWSL2/README.md

 ## How to setup

-LinuxmintWSL will ask you to create a new user during its first run.
+LinuxmintWSL2 will ask you to create a new user during its first run.
 If you chose to create a new user during initial setup, the steps below are not required unless you want to create additional users.
 ```dos
 passwd
 useradd -m -g users -G sudo -s /bin/bash <username>